michelle-miller/assistant-icp/install-110.md

     - `global.deploymentType`: Specify whether you want to set up a development or production instance.
     - `global.icp.masterHostname`: Specify the hostname of the master node of your private cloud instance.
 Do not include the protocol prefix (`https://`) or port number (`:8443`).
 For example: `my.company.name.icp.net`.
+    - `global.icp.masterIP`: If you did not define a domain name for the master node of your private cloud instance, you are using the default hostname `mycluster.icp`, for example, then you must also specify this IP address.
+    - `global.icp.proxyHostname`: Specify the hostname (or IP address) of the proxy node of your private cloud instance.

     **Attention**: Currently, the service does not support the ability to provide your own instances of resources, such as Postgres or MongoDB.
 The values YAML file has `{resource-name}.create` settings that suggest you can do so.
 However, do not change these settings from their default value of `true`.